timescale/docs/timescaledb/getting-started/create-cagg/index.md

 and aggregation speed.

 TimescaleDB's continuous aggregates solve both of these problems.
 Continuous aggregates are automatically refreshed [materialized views][material-view].
-They massively speed up workloads for large amounts of data because:
+They speed up workloads for large amounts of data because: